tonytamsf/ios-getto24/README.md

    * Cate Tam - designer, product manager

 ### TODO
-- localization
+1. localization.
+Chinese, French, German
+1. Game cloud save
-- local and or leader board
+1. local and or leader board
-- Credits, feedback
+1. Credits, feedback
-- Sound
+1. DONE Sound - version 1.5
-- Preferences to store not showing the splash screen
+1. Preferences to store not showing the splash screen
-- auto move from easy, medium, hard
+1. auto move from easy, medium, hard as you get more points
-- Share the app?
+1. Share the app?